Kinabatangan District: Geography

 The nearby Kinabatangan River is an area along which small fragments of lowland riverine rainforest remains which is the Kinabatangan Wildlife Sanctuary.
 The area is wet and humid and the swampy lowlands are home to particularly high densities of Borneo's more emblematic birds and mammals, such as hornbills, Borneo elephants, and the endemic proboscis monkey.
 Scattered in the area are limestone outcrops, many with caves that harbour large nesting colonies of echolocating swiftlets, as well as endemic limestone-inhabiting flora and fauna, such as Diplommatinidae snails.
 The largest and best known of these limestone hills is Gomantong Caves.
-Kinabatangan also is the large of area under Ramsar site (estuary) with 78,000 hectares both combined rivers that as Kinabatangan and Segama was gazetted in 2008 as 'Kinabatangan-Segama Wetlands Ramsar site'.
+Kinabatangan is also the large area under Ramsar site (estuary) with 78,000 hectares both combined rivers that as Kinabatangan and Segama was gazetted in 2008 as 'Kinabatangan-Segama Wetlands Ramsar site'.
 The recognition is significant, as the wetlands comprise rarely found coastal mangrove swamps and peat jungles.

 Demographics

 According to the last census in 2010, the population of the district is estimated to be around 146,987 inhabitants.
 As in other districts of Sabah, there are a significant number of illegal immigrants from the nearby southern Philippines, mainly from the Sulu Archipelago and Mindanao of whom are not included in the population statistics.